Tasmania and South-eastern Australia

 Day 10: 10 December Hobart and Bruny Island

 Bruny Island, situated about 40km south of Hobart, is separated from the Tasmanian mainland by the D’Entrecasteaux Channel and accessed by a vehicle ferry.
 The ferry trip takes approximately 15 minutes where we will enjoy some wonderful scenery and possibly Little Penguins or dolphins alongside the ferry.
 This afternoon we will visit Bruny’s southern coastline to view the second oldest lighthouse in Australia where we will search for species such as Tawny-crowned Honeyeater, Olive Whistler and Yellow-tailed Black-cockatoo.
 Here we also have a chance to see the Tasmanian subspecies of Short-beaked Echidna, one of Australia’s two egg-laying mammal (montreme) species.
-Tonight after dinner we will visit the Little Penguin and Short-tailed Shearwater rookery to view these species at their burrows.
-Accommodation: Explorers Cottages, Bruny Island.
+On one of our two nights on Bruny, (depending on best weather conditions), we will visit the Little Penguin and Short-tailed Shearwater colony to view these species at their burrows.
+We will also take an evening drive in search of Tasmania’s nocturnal marsupials.
+We are likely to see some species which are now restricted to Tasmania including Eastern Quoll (a relative of the Tasmanian Devil) and Tasmanian Pademelon.
+Bennett’s Wallaby and Brush-tailed Possum are also common here and rare golden/white colour morphs of both these species can sometimes be found.
+If we are lucky, we may also see Long-nosed Potoroo and some nocturnal birds like Tawny Frogmouth and Tasmanian Boobook Accommodation: Explorers Cottages, Bruny Island.

 Day 11: 11 December Bruny Island

-Today we have a full day to explore Bruny and the variety of habitats found on the island; from coastal beaches, where there is a possibility of finding Hooded Plover, Australian Pied and Sooty Oystercatchers, to rainforest areas where we will search for the endemic Scrubtit and Tasmanian Thornbill.
-We will also make an effort this day to find all the remaining Tasmanian endemics with Strong-billed Honeyeater, Dusky Robin and Forty-spotted Pardalote likely highlights.
-Most of these can be seen at the Inala Private Reserve, Dr Tonia Cochran’s privately owned 500 acre sanctuary on south Bruny Island.
-If we are fortunate, we may encounter the striking white morph Grey Goshawk that is regularly seen on the Inala Reserve.
+Today we have a full day to explore Bruny Island, a privately owned 1,500-acre wildlife sanctuary which is home to all 12 Tasmanian endemic bird species, including one of the largest known colonies of endangered Forty-spotted Pardalote.
+The variety of habitats found on the island provide a whole host of birding opportunities; from coastal beaches, where there is a possibility of finding Hooded Plover, Australian Pied and Sooty Oystercatchers, to rainforest areas where we will search for the endemic Scrubtit and Tasmanian Thornbill.
+We will also make an effort this day to find all the remaining Tasmanian endemics with Strong-billed Honeyeater and Dusky Robin likely highlights.
+Several hides and platforms have also been built around the property which provide close views of some very special species, including a variety of raptors.
+If we are fortunate, we may encounter the striking white morph Grey Goshawk that is regularly seen on the Inala Reserve, along with chances of White-bellied Sea-eagle, Brown Goshawk, Brown Falcon and if we are lucky, Wedge-tailed Eagle.
 We will also take the time to enjoy some interesting flora, including Tasmanian endemic species and relics from the ancient Gondwana Supercontinent.
-Tonight, we will enjoy another night trip for the chance to see a range of Tasmania’s nocturnal marsupials (including Eastern Quoll and “normal” as well as white morph Red-necked Wallaby and Brush-tailed Possums) as well as searching for Tawny Frogmouth and Morepork (formerly Southern Boobook).
+Tonight, we will enjoy another night trip for the chance to see a range of Tasmania’s nocturnal marsupials (including Eastern Quoll and “normal” as well as white morph Red-necked Wallaby and Brush-tailed Possums) as well as searching again for Tawny Frogmouth and Morepork (formerly Southern Boobook).
 Accommodation: Explorers Cottages, Bruny Island.

 Day 12: 12 December Bruny Island to Mount Field